Dr. Patricia Arter

 Mrs. Dente has been a teacher for the past 18 years.
 In her current position with the Northeastern Intermediate Unit, Mrs. Dente is an Educational Consultant with initiatives in Autism, Competent Learner Model, Verbal Behavior and Child Safety Care.
 She also provides on-site coaching for programs such as the Competent Learner Model, Verbal Behavior, and the SOAR Program.

 She serves as an adjunct faculty member at Marywood and is a member of the Council of Exceptional Children, the National Association of Special Education Teachers, and the Pennsylvania Association of Applied Behavior Analysts.
 She was recently nominated to the Who's Who among Executives and Professionals.

 Dr. Francis J. DeMatteo

-Francis DeMatteo is an Assistant Professor and Director of the School Psychology Program at Marywood University.
+Francis DeMatteo is an Associate Professor and Director of the School Psychology Program at Marywood University.
 He is a nationally certified school psychologist and has worked as a practitioner and Director of Student Services in public school settings.
+Dr. DeMatteo has served as Co-Director of SOAR since 2011.
 His research interests include: family-school relations, providing feedback results to parents, instructional design and measurement, and post-school transition.

 Prior to joining the SOAR program, Jack worked at Carbondale Area High School, helping special education students transition from school to employment and independent living.
 He considers his decision to serve as the SOAR program teacher one of the best best choices he's ever made.
 Witnessing the positive outcomes for all involved has been very gratifying for Jack.
 He has watched students go from being dependent and highly supervised to being independent and selfreliant.